-In connection with the closing of the Asset Sale to Cardinal Health 414, the Company repaid to PPCO an aggregate of approximately \$7.7 million in partial satisfaction of the Company's liabilities, obligations and indebtedness under the Platinum Loan Agreement between the Company and Platinum-Montaur, which, to the extent of such payment, were transferred by Platinum-Montaur to PPCO.
-The Company was informed by PPVA that it was the owner of the balance of the Platinum-Montaur loan.
+In connection with the closing of the Asset Sale to Cardinal Health 414, the Company repaid to PPCO an aggregate of approximately \$7.7 million in partial satisfaction of the Company's liabilities, obligations and indebtedness under the Platinum Loan Agreement between the Company and Platinum-Montaur, which was purportedly transferred by Platinum-Montaur to PPCO.
+The Company was informed by PPVA that it was the owner of the balance of the Platinum Note.
 Such balance of approximately \$1.9 million was due upon closing of the Asset Sale but withheld by the Company and not paid to anyone as it is subject to competing claims of ownership by both Dr. Michael Goldberg, the Company's President and Chief Executive Officer, and PPVA.

-As of June 30, 2017, the outstanding principal balance of the Platinum Note was approximately \$2.0 million.
+As of September 30, 2017, the outstanding principal balance of the Platinum Note was approximately \$2.0 million.